raistlinJ/vew/README.md

 ### Run Tests
 A driver program is included that will demonstrate several of the functions provided by RES.

-Download the Sample VMs from [here](http://bit.ly/2Pzdqnx) and save them into the following directory
+Download the Sample RES file from [here](http://bit.ly/2TtRLiX) and save it into the following directory
 ```
-res/src/main/python/ExperimentData/sample/VMs
+res/src/main/python/ExperimentData/samples/
 ```
 Activate the virtualenv container
 ```